- Start: February 7, 2023 2:00 pm

 - Outline recent changes to the Uniform Grants Guidance;

-- List the major parts of the Uniform Grants Guidance;
+- Identify the major parts of the Uniform Grants Guidance;

 - List the prerequisites for making an award or subaward;

-- Describe requirements and best practices for procurement under the Uniform Guidance;
+- Describe requirements for procurement under the Uniform Guidance;

 - List the property management standards for grant-acquired and grant-improved property;